 Google’s target for CLS is under 0.1

-You’ll have seen this term around if you’ve done any speed testing, e.g. “Avoid Render Blocking Resources” or similar.
+You’ll have seen this term around if you’ve done any website speed testing, e.g. “Avoid Render Blocking Resources” or similar.

 The way it’s phrased is poor and implies something is broken or incorrectly setup but that’s not the case.